 American Occupational Therapy Association

-OccupationalTherapy.com is an approved CE provider #7659 by the American Occupational Therapy Association (AOTA).
-This course is offered for 0.2 CEUs (Introductory level, Category 3: Professional Issues - Contemporary Issues and Trends Area).
+OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
+This distance learning - independent course is offered at 0.2 CEUs (Introductory level, Category 3: Professional Issues - Contemporary Issues and Trends Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 OccupationalTherapy.com is an approved provider for CE Broker, provider #50-14558.
-This course is offered for 2.0 hours, Live, General (FL), Management (AL), Professional/Health care related (SC) category/categories.
+This course is offered for 2.0 hours, Home Study, General (FL), Management (AL), General Continuing Education (GA), Professional/Health care related (SC) category/categories.
 If you are an OT/OTA in Alabama, Florida, Georgia, or South Carolina, CE Broker may be of interest to you.

 International Association for Continuing Education and Training